 When you first implement Attribution Analytics as your mobile app attribution and analytics solution, make sure that the SDK is set up properly to log user interaction with your mobile app.
 Using test profiles, you can use a single device to:

-- TUNE logs duplicate events for testing within the Block Duplicate Length setting.
+- Log duplicate events for testing

-- Multiple attributions using one click
+- Log multiple attributions using a single click

 Adding a Test Profile

-Before you start testing your mobile app, first setup a test profile for your test mobile device because TUNE only allows one install per mobile app per unique device ever.
+Before you start testing your mobile app, first set up a test profile for your test mobile device because TUNE only allows one install per mobile app per unique device ever.
 By setting up a test profile, you can test for proper functionality with the same device.